-Exotic flowers, high-demand flowers and flowers with a short blooming season cost much more even at wholesale markets than flowers that are easier to access.
+Exotic flowers, high-demand flowers and flowers with a short blooming season cost much more, even at wholesale markets than flowers that are easier to access.
 To save money, couples should consider flowers that are in season or growing locally.
 For example, according to Garden Gate Vintage Flowers and Events in Salt Lake City, Utah, peonies are incredibly popular but have a very short growing season and a high price.
 David Austin roses are another popular but pricey wedding choice.
 High wholesale prices to the florist translate to higher wedding flower costs to the couple.
 Here are some examples of wholesale flower costs from Garden Gate Vintage Flowers and Events:

-A single peony flower: $12
+- A single peony flower: $12

-In comparison, Garden Gate Vintage Flowers and Events customers can opt to fill out bouquets with budding carnations, which look similar to rose buds bit with a dramatically different wholesale cost:
+- A dozen David Austin roses: $35 In comparison, Garden Gate Vintage Flowers and Events customers can opt to fill out bouquets with budding carnations, which look similar to rose buds bit with a dramatically different wholesale cost:

 - A small carnation stem: 60 cents